-Following a decade of growth and innovation, Strange Town’s Chair, John Naylor, is retiring and we are seeking to appoint an experienced, dynamic and creative individual to support the company’s future development.
+Following a decade of growth and innovation, Strange Town’s Chair, John Naylor, has retired and we are seeking to appoint an experienced, dynamic and creative individual to support the company’s future development.
+This includes the ‘Generation Z – The Future is Unwritten’ digital installation project which was recently awarded £50K from Creative Scotland National Lottery Funding.

 Strange Town is a performing arts charity based in Leith, Edinburgh for 5-25 year olds.
 It was founded in 2008 and it aims to foster creativity, nurture talent and increase access to opportunities in the arts.